Parentage and Parenting Plans

 Yes, but you must still go through the state Division of Child Support or court to get an order establishing support.
-Read Sections 5 and 7.

 How do I get a court order stablishing parentage?

-If you do not want the State to file, or the State refuses to (see next paragraph), get a lawyer or use File a Petition to Decide Parentage.
+If you do not want the State to file, or the State refuses to (see next paragraph), get a lawyer or use our File a Petition to Decide Parentage packet.

 When will the state file for parentage for me?

 They will not represent any parent.
 They will file the case and help keep it moving through the court system.
 Any settlement you and other parents agree to will need the State’s approval.

 What does the judge look at when deciding parentage?

 The judge can order the parent, child, and person believed to be the other parent to take a genetic test.
-The judge can order genetic tests of other close relatives of a parent who is unavailable for testing.7F RCW 26.26A.340.
+The judge can order genetic tests of other close relatives of a parent who is unavailable for testing.
+You can read law about this at RCW 26.26A.340.

-After genetic testing, the judge usually rules that the person who is more than 99% likely to be the child’s biological parent is also the legal parent The judge can decide that someone who is not a biological parent will be the legal parent anyway.9F
+After genetic testing, the judge usually rules that the person who is more than 99% likely to be the child’s biological parent is also the legal parent.
+The judge can decide that someone who is not a biological parent will be the legal parent anyway.9F

 Can a judge ever refuse to order genetic testing?

 Yes.
-RCW 26.26A.310 lists the reasons.
-Here are two examples:
+The state law at RCW 26.26A.310 lists the reasons.

-Example 1: John signed an acknowledgment of parentage swearing he is the child’s parent.
+- Example 1: John signed an acknowledgment of parentage swearing he is the child’s parent.
 The deadline to take back the acknowledgment passed before John took legal action to prove he is not the parent after all.
 This may permanently establish John as the child’s parent, even if someone else is actually the biological parent.

-* Effective January 1, 2019, the law presumes you are a child’s parent if, for the first four years of the child’s life, you lived in the same home and openly held the child out as your own.
-RCW 26.26A.115(b).
+* Effective January 1, 2019, the law presumes you are a child’s parent if, for the first four years of the child’s life, you lived in the same home and openly held the child out as your own (RCW 26.26A.115(b)).
 See a lawyer if this describes you or the other parent.
 You must still file a petition to establish parentage.

-If you are not a biological or presumed parent, you might be able to persuade a judge to give you parental rights anyway.
-You must show all of these:
+If you are not a biological or presumed parent, you might be able to persuade a judge to give you parental rights anyway (RCW 26.26A.440).

-the natural or legal parent consented to and fostered your parent-like relationship with the child
+- The natural or legal parent consented to and fostered your parent-like relationship with the child

-You and the child lived together
+- You and the child lived together

 - You assumed the obligations of a parent without expectation of repayment

-You have been in a parental role long enough to have established a bonded, parental relationship with the child
+- You have been in a parental role long enough to have established a bonded, parental relationship with the child

 - It is in the child’s best interest to continue your relationship

 This court process is different from a Petition to Establish Parentage.
 Only the person who wants to be de facto parent can file this kind of case.

 If you want the court to enter a parenting plan as part of the parentage case, Washington must have jurisdiction over the child.
 See Subsection B, below.

 If the possible parent lives in Washington, you can file here.
 Even if that person lives out of state, you might still be able to file here.

 - Signed an acknowledgment or denial of parentage here.

 - Lived here and supported the child financially before they were born.
 The child’s state of birth does not matter.

-Lived in Washington with the child.
+- Lived in Washington with the child.

-Brought or had someone bring the child to Washington to live.
+- Brought or had someone bring the child to Washington to live.

 - Had sexual intercourse in Washington that may have resulted in the child’s conception.

-Agrees to personal jurisdiction in Washington.
+- Agrees to personal jurisdiction in Washington.

 - Responds to the parentage case and does not challenge personal jurisdiction.

-If the petition will name more than one possible parent (example: two possible fathers), you can file here if Washington has personal jurisdiction over at least one of them.
+If the petition will name more than one possible parent (Example: Two possible fathers), you can file here if Washington has personal jurisdiction over at least one of them.
 The court can only decide parentage of the Washington resident.